Personal Trainer After Pregnancy

 Breastfeeding and Weight Loss

 Breastfeeding your baby does burn calories, but you shouldn’t use this to return to your pre-baby weight faster.
-As your baby’s primary source of nutrition, you need to consume at least an additional 400 to 500 calories to maintain milk production.
+As your baby’s primary source of nutrition, you need to consume an additional 400 to 500 calories to maintain milk production.
 Keep in mind that the extra calories need to come from healthy sources like fruits, vegetables, lean meats, and low-fat milk.

 Because you’re still eating for two, you need to maximize your weight-loss efforts and slowly increase your cardiovascular activity when permitted.
 When cleared medically, strive for at least 30 minutes of aerobic exercise each day with weight training three to four days a week.
 A personal trainer can help you come up with a workout plan that targets your trouble zones and helps you slim down.